 Race recovery often constitutes two phases: complete rest and low-volume, low-intensity running.
 The exact duration of each will depend on the race; the longer the race, the longer you spend in each recovery phase.
 For example, after a marathon, you might take one to two weeks off of running and then spend two to three weeks only doing low-volume easy runs.
 By the time you finish those recovery phases, you will feel mentally and physically refreshed.

-If you are constantly fatigued and moody, you are more prone to experiencing running burnout.
+If you feel fatigue, plateaued performance, and irritability, your running burnout may actually be overtraining.
+Overtraining occurs when training continues to be applied despite inadequate recovery.
+A 2021 narrative review in Sports Medicine links overtraining with chronic underfueling.
 Your body needs adequate nutrition to support both your training.
-Under-eating (consciously or sub-consciously) is linked to poor recovery and overtraining.
 If you are dealing with constant hunger during training or are fatigued all the time, try eating more.
-Eat enough and pick nutritionally-dense foods so that you feel energetic for your runs and the remainder of your day.
+Eat enough and pick nutritionally dense foods so that you feel energetic for your runs and the remainder of your day.

 Importantly, low energy availability is not always intentional.
 If you frequently deal with overtraining, burnout, or injury, it may be worth assessing your intake.
 Many runners experience appetite surppression or may make subconscious food decisions influenced by diet culture.
 Even if you think you are eating enough, it never hurts to check.